 Get Funds for your Sustainability Projects

-Additional funds from the New York State Pollution Prevention Institute (NYSP2I) supported projects.
+Additional funds from the New York State Pollution Prevention Institute (NYSP2I) support projects.
 Students receiving these funds present their work at an annual Green Your Campus Sustainability Competition in April of each year.
-Clarkson teams received the first place award for their project on occupancy sensors in dormitory hallways in 2012, a second place award in 2013for the installation of low-flow sink aerators in campus bathrooms, and a first and second place award in 2014.
+Clarkson teams received the first place award for their project on occupancy sensors in dormitory hallways in 2012, a second place award in 2013 for the installation of low-flow sink aerators in campus bathrooms, and a first and second place award in 2014.

 Past Sustainability Fund projects have made a real difference on campus.
 Among the changes made as a result of these projects, we have-

 - Replaced 9 mini-regrigerators with one full size refrigerator

 - Piloted new waste bin receptacles that include a separate section for food waste